 Understanding the Basics

 When we talk about spontaneous respiration, we're referring to the way your body naturally regulates breathing.
-It's not just about taking in air and expelling it; it's about doing so in a way that keeps your body balanced and healthy.
+Plus, it's not just about taking in air and expelling it; it's about doing so in a way that keeps your body balanced and healthy.
 This process is controlled by your brain and chest muscles, and it happens without you needing to think about it constantly.

 Why It Matters in Real Life